cailafinn/CO600-SeriousCyberSec/docs/meetings/2020-10-01_MeetingMinutes.md

 - Control scheme settings.
 Rebindable controls for accessability.
 - Pixel art, shovel knight style graphics if possible.
 Consistent art style is important!
 - Top down maze style.
 Interaction with objects is done via a first person view.
 - Private detective for hire.
+Hat and Trench coat have selectable colour for avatar.
 - Solving a fraud case, finding the hacker that stole money.
 - Password recovery security questtions are actually cyber security questions.
 - C# required for programming in unity.
+New technology for all participants.